-Г · · · · · · · · · · · · · · · · · · · and challenge where necessary: (i) the application of significant accounting policies and any changes to them; (ii) the methods used to account for significant or unusual transactions where different approaches are possible; (iii) whether appropriate accounting policies have been adopted and appropriate estimates and judgements made, taking into account the external auditor's views on the annual report and accounts; (iv) the clarity and completeness of disclosures in the financial statements and the context in which statements are made; and (v) all material information presented within the annual report and accounts relating to audit and risk management.
-19. Keeping under review compliance of USS Group A&RC accounting policies with legal and regulatory requirements and best practice for USS Group, based on assurance provided by the GCEO and USSIM Board.
-20. Keeping under review compliance of the following USS Group policies (a) by staff and (b) with legal and regulatory requirements and best practice for USS Group: (i) Non-Audit Services provided by the External Auditor Policy (including the Appointment, Remuneration and Rotation of External Auditors Statement of Policy i(v) Anti-bribery and Corruption Policy; (v) Anti-Fraud Policy (vi) Anti-Money Laundering, Counter-Terrorism Financing and Financial Sanctions Policy; (vii) Personal Account Dealing Policy; (vii) Gifts and Hospitality Policy; and (ix) the USS Code of Conduct and in each case receive reports of non-compliance.
-21. Monitoring and assessing the responsibilities of the FVC (as fully detailed in the FVC TOR).
-23. Monitoring compliance with all relevant regulatory notification and filings under the Regulator's code of practice/regulation, and the implementation of an appropriate monitoring framework to support such compliance (This responsibility is distinct from these vents monitored by the Scheme Strategists and notifiable to the Regulator further to USSL's authorisation as a Master Trust).
-24. R The Committee is 1.
-The selection process for the appointment of external auditors, in responsible for conjunction with the GCEO.
-Performing: 2.
-A competitive external audit tendering process undertaken at least every seven years by a panel made up of Group A&RC members (supported by the GCEO).
-3. If the external auditor resigns, investigating the issues leading to this and decide whether any action is required.
-4. The selection process for the appointment of the internal audit co- source provider, in conjunction with the GCEO and Head of Internal Audit.
+- and challenge where necessary: (i) the application of significant accounting policies and any changes to them; (ii) the methods used to account for significant or unusual transactions where different approaches are possible; (iii) whether appropriate accounting policies have been adopted and appropriate estimates and judgements made, taking into account the external auditor's views on the annual report and accounts; (iv) the clarity and completeness of disclosures in the financial statements and the context in which statements are made; and (v) all material information presented within the annual report and accounts relating to audit and risk management. - 19.
+Keeping under review compliance of USS Group A&RC accounting policies with legal and regulatory requirements and best practice for USS Group, based on assurance provided by the GCEO and USSIM Board. - 20.
+Keeping under review compliance of the following USS Group policies (a) by staff and (b) with legal and regulatory requirements and best practice for USS Group: (i) Non-Audit Services provided by the External Auditor Policy (including the Appointment, Remuneration and Rotation of External Auditors Statement of Policy included therein); (ii) Taxation Policy; (iii) Whistleblowing Policy; (iv) Antibribery and Corruption Policy; (v) Anti-Fraud Policy (vi) Anti-Money Laundering, Counter-Terrorism Financing and Financial Sanctions Policy; (vii) Personal Account Dealing Policy; (viii) Gifts and Hospitality Policy; and (ix) the USS Code of Conduct and in each case receive reports of non-compliance. - 21.
+Monitoring and overseeing the management of conflicts of interest across the business, in accordance with regulation and regulatory guidance and the Conflicts of Interest Policy. - 22.
+Reviewing and assessing the responsibilities of the FVC (as fully detailed in the FVC TOR). - 23.
+Monitoring compliance with all relevant regulatory notification and filings under the Regulator's code of practice/regulation, and the implementation of an appropriate monitoring framework to support such compliance (This responsibility is distinct from those events monitored by the Scheme Strategists and notifiable to the Regulator further to USSL's authorisation as a Master Trust). - 24.
+Reviewing and challenging the annual report from the MLRO for USSIM and corresponding report on financial crime controls at USSL. - 25.
+Keeping under review the implementation of the USS Group Risk Governance Policy by the Group CEO.